 Pupils with particular needs.

 Certain individuals may have greater pastoral needs than others.
 Such children will be afforded particular attention, depending on how serious their problems are.
 It may be necessary for such children to be discussed in detail at staff meetings, special meetings of relevant staff or at a case conference with parents.
-A record will be kept of matters discussed and decisions taken on these occasions and the Headmaster will be kept informed.
+A record will be kept of matters discussed and decisions taken on these occasions and the Head will be kept informed.

 There is awareness of problems that can arise in focussing on particular pupils where sensitivity is required:-